Revisiting Silhouette Aggregation: Abstract

 \section{Abstract}

 Silhouette coefficient is an established internal clustering evaluation measure that produces a score per data point, assessing the quality of its clustering assignment.
-To assess the quality of the clustering of the whole dataset, the scores of all the points in the dataset are either (micro) averaged into a single value or averaged at the cluster level and then (macro) averaged.
-As we illustrate in this work, by using a synthetic example, the micro-averaging strategy is sensitive both to cluster imbalance and outliers (background noise) while macro-averaging is far more robust to both.
-Furthermore, the latter allows cluster-balanced sampling which yields robust computation of the silhouette score.
-By conducting an experimental study on eight real-world datasets, estimating the ground truth number of clusters, we show that both coefficients, micro and macro, should be considered.
+To assess the quality of the clustering of the whole dataset, the scores of all the points in the dataset are typically (micro) averaged into a single value.
+An alternative path, however, that is rarely employed, is to average first at the cluster level and then (macro) average across clusters.
+As we illustrate in this work with a synthetic example, the typical micro-averaging strategy is sensitive to cluster imbalance while the overlooked macro-averaging strategy is far more robust.
+By investigating macro-Silhouette further, we find that uniform sub-sampling, the only available strategy in existing libraries, harms the measure's robustness against imbalance.
+We address this issue by proposing a per-cluster sampling method.
+An experimental study on eight real-world datasets is then used to analyse both coefficients in two clustering tasks.

-\keywords{cluster analysis\and silhouette\and cluster validity index}
+\keywords{cluster analysis\and Silhouette\and cluster validity index}